 FIFA 20’s 10 most overpowered players for Ultimate Team

-These are the game’s most overpowered players, all of whom possess stats that allow them to outperform regular virtual beings.
+You don't need to worry about finding them yourself though, as we've rounded up the game’s most overpowered players, all of whom possess stats that allow them to outperform other virtual footballers.

 While you're here, you'll probably want to check out our expert's guide to FIFA 20's chemistry styles on Ultimate Team too...